 Dive in and see with sound!

-EEE was conceived and originally created during the 2017 Global Game Jam at the University of Miami jam site by a team of UM faculty, students, and Miami locals.
-EEE was made in Unity for Samsung Gear VR and Oculus Rift.
+Echo Earth 1.0 was conceived and originally created during the 2017 Global Game Jam at the University of Miami jam site by a team of UM faculty, students, and Miami locals and made in Unity for Samsung Gear VR and Oculus Rift.

 Echo Earth was selected for exhibition at the 2017 ACCelerate Creativity and Innovation Festival at the Smithsonian National Museum of American History in Washington, D.C., from October 13-15, 2017.